 SINCE Monday last the young gorilla from the Berlin Aquarium has been exhibited, during most hours of the day, at the Westminster Aquarium, in company with a chimpanzee.
-This is the first occasion on which a living gorilla has been publicly exhibited in this country as such, an earlier specimen some years ago, in a travelling menagerie, having passed for a chimpanzee during its life-time.
+This is the first occasion on which a living such an earlier specimen some years ago, in a travelling menagerie, having passed for a chimpanzee during its life-time.